ojnim/cs506-final-project/README.md

 * Distribution of tSNR per participant and task
 ![image info](./images/Distribution_of_tSNR_per_participant_and_task_redblue.png)
 <br>
-What we can commonly observe accross different subjects is tSNR values of CogControl taks are higher than the values of LangControl
+What we can commonly observe accross different subjects is tSNR values of CogControl taks are higher than the values of LangControl <br>

-* 3D visualization of Temporal Signal-to-Noise Ratio
+* 3D visualization of Temporal Signal-to-Noise Ratio in different brain region
 ![image info](./images/voxel_3d.gif)

 ## Modeling
-Description of data processing and modeling (what the code does).

-1. Brain Activation Analysis
+1. tSNR value correlation

+Model : Correlation

+For tSNR value correlation, the goal of modeling was to find the independent variables which have a meaningful relationship with tSNR value.

 2. Brain Region Analysis

 Model : Linear Regression

 The reason linear regression was selected is to analyze relationships between continuous variables.
-In Brain Region Analysis, Dependent variable would be the voxel value, which is a continuous value from brain image.
+For both Analysis, Dependent variable would be the tSNR value from each voxel, which is a continuous value from brain image.

+The linear regression model was trained with 80% of the data for each task and tested with the remaining 20% of the dataset.
+Finally for each voxel (x,y,z), R^2 score, p value for Age of Acquisition, p value for CET 4 score(Language Control), p value for raven score(Cognitive Control), and number of observation were saved in a dataFrame for each task.

 ## Results
 Results showing that you achieved your goal.

+1. tSNR value prediction

+For both LanguageControl task and CognitiveControl task,

+2. Brain Region Analysis

+## Future Steps

+Analysis with voxel activation data instead of tSNR data.